 - 1. Bargained overload pay is defined as remuneration given by the University during the academic (9-month) calendar for all overload beyond the full-time faculty appointment. - 2.
-Summer Session instruction shall be compensated at the same rates noted in c and d below. - 3.
+Summer Session instruction shall be compensated at the same rates noted in 3. and 4. below. - 3.
 Overload pay for undergraduate courses shall be compensated at the following rates: - a.
-For courses enrolling less than 20 students, \$47.50 per student per credit hour.
+For courses enrolling less than 20 students, \$53.05 per student per credit hour, but no less than a total of \$500. - b.

-- b.
 For courses enrolling 20 or more students, \$1,061 per credit hour. - 4.
 Overload pay for graduate courses shall be compensated at the following rates: - a.
-For courses enrolling less than 20 students, \$68.50 per student per credit hour. - b.
+For courses enrolling less than 20 students, \$68.50 per student per credit hour, but no less than a total of \$500. - b.
 For courses enrolling 20 or more students, \$1,370 per credit hour.